Skip to Main Content

 Chinese Production Expertise

-Our ADs have credits on global co-productions, Chinese blockbusters, and major commercials.
-They handle the regulatory landscape of the China Film Administration and local Film Bureaus with practiced efficiency.
+Our ADs hold credits on global co-productions, Chinese blockbusters, and major commercials.
+They work through the rules of the China Film Administration and local Film Bureaus with practised ease.

 02.